My Pet Center

 What dog breeds are more prone to seizures?

-Certain dog breeds are more prone to seizures.
-Some of these breeds include Basset Hounds, Collies, German Shepherds, Australian Shepherds, and Bernese Mountain Dogs.
+Breeds more susceptible to seizures include Basset Hounds, Collies, German Shepherds, Australian Shepherds, and Bernese Mountain Dogs.

 What can I give my dog after a seizure?

-You shouldn't give your pooch anything until you speak to the vet.
+You shouldn't give your dog anything until you speak to the vet.